 - Design of a construction zone route that creates a hazard by forcing motorists to make sudden or dangerous maneuvers.

-- Construction site routes that are poorly maintained can pose hazards to drivers, forcing them to make sudden or dangerous maneuvers to avoid accidents in the construction zone.
+- Poorly maintained construction site routes can pose hazards to drivers, forcing them to make sudden or dangerous maneuvers to avoid accidents in the construction zone.

 - Lack of warning signs or improperly placed warning signs.